OCHA-DAP/ocha-anticipy/docs/source/datasources/glofas.rst

     country_config = create_country_config(iso3="bgd")

-Another required input is the geographic area of interest.
+Another required input is the geographic area of interest, which will define the bounds of raw raster data to be downloaded.
 A simple way to identify the area around the chosen country is to use the COD administrative boundaries.
 You will need to download the data, and extract a geo bounding box: